 The Big Blend of Emotions: Gratitude + Mourning Example

 Here’s an example of the emotional blend that is up for me right now.
 It’s a time of thanks and a time of mourning in the U.S.A., where I live.
-Tomorrow is called Thanksgiving by some, and a Day of Mourning by Native Americans who know that the story told about Thanksgiving covers up the real history of abuse by European settlers.
+Tomorrow is called Thanksgiving by some, and a Day of Mourning by the indigenous people who know that the story told about Thanksgiving covers up the real history of abuse by European settlers.

 So, today I’m feeling the blend: the gratitude for this sacred land we now inhabit together in the messiness of it all, and I am feeling the mourning too.
-So much loss, to say the least.
+So much loss and devastation, to say the least.
 Somehow, allowing it all to exist inside, together, is what helps me.

 When I resist feeling, that’s when I get overwhelmed.
 What I’m saying isn’t easy and certainly didn’t come overnight for me.
 It’s a daily practice.
 That’s the work.
 Radical acceptance, and radical courage, one day at a time.